 The affenpinscher is an older dog breed that likely originated from Germany and surrounding areas of Europe.
 Affenpinscher translates as "monkey-terrier" in German, which comes from their monkey-like appearance.
 Affenpinschers were originally somewhat larger dogs that were once used to hunt rats in homes and around farms.
 They were bred down in size over the years, but much of the hunter's instinct still remains.

 Relatively frequent grooming is necessary for this breed's coarse, rough coat.
-Grooming routines primarily consists of regular brushing, but the breed benefits from occasional trips to a professional groomer.
-In general, the Affenpinscher's coat is shaggy but not unkempt in appearance.
-You may need pluck hairs that grow in the corners of their eyes so it doesn't cause irritation.
+Grooming routines primarily consist of regular brushing, but the breed benefits from occasional trips to a professional groomer.
+In general, the affenpinscher's coat is shaggy but not unkempt in appearance.
+You may need pluck hairs that grow in the corners of their eyes so they don't cause irritation.

 Affenpinschers do not shed much, making them an ideal pet if you want less dog hair on your clothing and furniture.
 Because of their minimal shedding, some consider the breed to be hypoallergenic, but allergens still remain in their dander and saliva.

-You should help your dog with dental hygiene by brushing his teeth daily to prevent periodontal disease.
-Trim your dog's nails every couple of weeks or whenever you hear clicking when he walks on hard surfaces.
+You should help your dog with dental hygiene by brushing its teeth daily to prevent periodontal disease.
+Trim your dog's nails every couple of weeks or whenever you hear clicking when it walks on hard surfaces.

 Though not considered hyperactive, affenpinschers have a fair amount of energy and should receive routine exercise.
-At minimum, this dog requires a daily walk but the ideally they take two or three.
+At a minimum, these dogs require a daily walk but ideally, they take two or three.
 You'll need to monitor your dog when exercising (especially on warmer days) as this breed can easily overheat due to their short, stubby noses.
 They should be kept indoors but they enjoy having access to a fenced yard for play.
 They require supervision on walks or at a dog park as they're known to confront much larger dogs.
 Sometimes they're unaware of their small stature and appear to think they're big dogs themselves.

 The affenpinscher is a curious, intelligent dog that can have a stubborn and feisty streak.
 Firm and consistent obedience training and proper socialization are essential.
 This practice will help you fine-tune the breed's natural talents as a loyal watchdog and hunter.